-- 1. Once you are ready to book your trip, contact Jessica Fox at Sandia Peak Tram.
-You can contact her by email at jfox@sandiapeak.com or 505-857-8916. - 2.
+- 1. Once you are ready to book your trip, please complete the form at: sandiapeak.com/educational/. - 2.
 Know what day and time you are planning to come and how many students and chaperones will be with you. - 3.
 Know your method of payment (Purchase Order, Credit Card, School Check, Cash). - 4.
 Have a name and number of the lead chaperone who can also be contacted if any changes occur. - Accessible parking and an elevator are available on the Upper Parking level. - Tram tickets are available on the second floor.
 Tram cars depart every 20 to 30 minutes.
-The ride is about 15 minutes each way. - The Sandia Tram Gift Shop, located on the second floor, is open daily. - Sandiago's Grill at the Tram is open daily for lunch and dinner.
+The ride is about 15 minutes each way. - The Sandia Tram Gift Shop, located on the second floor, is open daily.

-What to Expect
+What to Expect:

-Upon Arrival:
+Upon Arrival-